Endoscopic Retrograde Cholangiopancreatography (ERCP)

 3. Is ERCP safe?

 Yes, ERCP is generally safe when performed by experts.
-Rare complications may include infection, bleeding, or pancreatitis.
+Rare complications may include infection, bleeding,pancreatitis and perforations.

 4. How should I prepare for ERCP?